querifylabs/talks-2021-data-love/README.md

-# talks-2021-data-love
+# Data Love 2021 conference Demo
-Demo for the Data Love 2021 conference
+We are clearing things up to make the demo code easier to understand and more useful for you.
+We will upload the source code and slides no later than 19 Apr 2021.
+Thank you for your patience!